Kindhearted57/move-fuzzer/README.md

 Deterministic & transactional context – Smart contracts run deterministically on-chain, often interacting with shared state.
 This differs from traditional applications, where crashes or undefined behavior are the primary target.

-Therefore, in my opion, in the context of smart contracts, reaching "novel paths" is not sufficient, the fuzzer must also consider gas limit.
+Therefore, in my opinion, in the context of smart contracts, reaching "novel paths" is not sufficient, the fuzzer must also consider gas limit.

 ### VM Fuzzer